(Version 3.2, released January 25, 2022)

 Where relevant, the range of values calculated from analyzed pixels is shown in [brackets] after each metric name.

-Warm Season [0.12-1.14°C] and Warmest Month [0.17-1.21°C] Variability: Sites with high summer temperature variability can have less sensitivity to coral bleaching.
-The Warmest Month is identified in a separate metric (see Climatology page), based on the 28-year CoralTemp climatology; the warm season is defined as the three-month period centered on the Warmest Month.
-For each of these, the average temperature for the stated time period is determined for each year in the time-series (1985-2017); the variability shown is the standard deviation of these values after the removal of any linear trend (see SST Trend page).
+Warm Season [0.12-1.11°C] and Warmest Month [0.17-1.18°C] Variability: Sites with high summer temperature variability can have less sensitivity to coral bleaching.
+The Warmest Month is identified in a separate Thermal History product metric (see Climatology page), based on the 28-year (1985-2012) climatology of the CoralTemp SST dataset.
+The Warm Season is then defined as the three-month period centered on the Warmest Month.
+For each of these, we determined the average temperature for the stated time period for each year in the time-series (1985-2021); the variability shown is the standard deviation of these values after the removal of any linear trend (see SST Trend page).

-Annual Variability [0.11-1.00°C]: This metric speaks to the variability between years, which can modify the impact of heat stress events and the susceptibility of corals and reef sites to future events2.
-This aids in identifying coral reef locations for which the thermal regime is dominated by high inter-annual variability when compared with the climatological range (e.g., in the central Pacific, linked to phases of the El Niño-Southern Oscillation cycle; see Climatology page).
-For the Annual Variability metric, the average temperature is determined for each year in the time-series (1985-2017); the variability shown is the standard deviation of these values after the removal of any linear trend (see SST Trend page).
+Annual Variability [0.11-0.95°C]: This metric speaks to the variability between years, which can modify the impact of heat stress events and the susceptibility of corals and reef sites to future events2.
+This aids in identifying coral reef locations for which the thermal regime is dominated by high inter-annual variability, when compared with the climatological range (e.g., in the central Pacific, linked to phases of the El Niño-Southern Oscillation cycle; see the Climatology page).
+For the Annual Variability metric, we determined the average temperature for each year in the time-series (1985-2021); the variability shown is the standard deviation of these values after the removal of any linear trend (see SST Trend page).

 1Guest JR, et al. (2012) Contrasting Patterns of Coral Bleaching Susceptibility in